 Lou's family makes a timely claim with Lou's auto insurer for Lou's medical bills, lost wages, lost earning capacity and pain and suffering (which together exceed the $100,000 policy limit).

-Lou's insurer denies payment, claiming that Lou was responsible for the accident.
+Lou's insurer denies payment, claiming that Lou was at-fault for the head-on collision accident.

 Lou's family hires a California injury lawyer with experience handling catastrophic injuries.
 The lawyer is able to prove that the insurer denied payment in order to get Lou's family to accept less than $100,000 as a settlement.